renode/renode-docs/source/advanced/building_from_sources.md

 :::{note}

 Only portable .NET packages are supported on Windows.
-To build them use `./build.sh --net -t`
+To build them use `./build.sh -t`

 :::